ponktacology/clashmc/README.md

 clashmc.pl plugin bundle public release

 ### Notice:
-There are few bugs with making this <b>NOT</b> usable for production.
+There are few bugs which make this <b>NOT</b> usable for production.
 This is just for curious people to know how such servers work.

 ### Details: